wd5gnr/1802black/readme.md

-1802 UNO v23
+1802 UNOBlack v1
 ===
 Starting with Oscar's KIM-UNO code, I changed out the 6502 for an 1802.
 See: <http://obsolescence.wixsite.com/obsolescence/kim-uno-summary-c1uuh> for more details.

 What's New
 ===
-v23:
-* Fixed instruction coding for ADCI
-* Fixed corner case for branch instructions
-* Altered BIOS to allow ROM strings in FF12 (lightly tested)

-v22:
-* Faster execution due to Oscar's patch (set NICE_VALUE in 1802config.h)
-* You can create multiple non-overlapping ROMs (see 1802rom.h for details)
-* All 3 demos now in ROM (Idiot at 8000, Etops at 9000, and Hi Lo at C000)
+v1:
+* Blackpill target

 Configuration
 ===
-You have 1K of RAM at 0000 and no interrupts.
+You have 32K of RAM at 0000 and no interrupts.
-There is a small ROM at 8000
+There is a 32K ROM at 8000
-To set the ROM you must reflash the Arduino
+To change the ROM you must reflash the Arduino
-The various commands to save and read memory only operate on RAM You can "Load" through the ROM but it won't change the contents

-There are three demo ROMs:
-* IDIOT/4 at location 8000 (see below)
-* ETOPS monitor (see http://www.elf-emulation.com/software/rctops.html and below) at location 9000 (see below)
-* A HiLo game is at C000 (see below)
+The ROM installed is the STG ELF2K ROM which has Basic, Forth, an assembler, and a debugger along with other tools.

 To run it put C0 XX 00 at location 0 to jump to it (where XX is 80 for for IDIOT/4, 90 for ETOPS, and C0 for Hi lo).
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

-The file 1802rom.h only includes other files (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around and change where they load.
+The file 1802rom.h only includes other files so it is reasonably easy to flip different ROM images around and change where they load.
 Note that 1802 code is not always relocatable, so be sure you put ROM code where it will run correctly.

 General Operation Overview
 ===
-Nominally, you can operate the entire device via the built-in keypad and display.
-It works (at least externally) like a regular ELF.
-To enter data, select
-Load mode (DA), input hex bytes followed by the In key (+).
-Pres ST or RS (stop or Reset) to exit load mode.

-Pres Go to execute the program at 0000 after reset or from where it left off if stopped.
-You can use ST or RS here depending of if you want to halt execution or reset.

-To examine memory, press memory protect (PC) and then use load mode which will ignore any hex input you provide (just keep pressing + to advance through memory).
+The blackpill version, so far, does NOT support the Kim UNO hardware.
+You must operate via serial port.
+There are two modes selected by PB2.
+If PB2 is low, the serial terminal is just a terminal (no front panel mode; see below) and the ROM at 8000 executes.
+If it is high, you will be in front panel mode (see below).
+To boot the ROM in front panel mode and flip the terminal, enter: G| (just two characters).
+Note that with the included ROM, executing SHOW CPU will trigger a breakpoint to the meta monitor (see below).

 Serial Terminal Front Panel
 ---
 If you have a serial terminal (e.g., a PC running a terminal program) you can use it in one of three modes.
 First--the default--is front panel mode.
 Keys on the terminal map to keys on the keyboard (e.g., G is GO, R is RS).
-There are also commands for dumping memory, loading memory, etc. Because the terminal can do everything the front panel can, you shouldn't need a front panel to operate 1802UNO.
-It should run on a plain Arduino Pro Mini or similar.
+There are also commands for dumping memory, loading memory, etc.

 Serial Terminal Mode
 ---